ietf-wg-cellar/ebml-specification/specification.markdown

 `EBML Body`:
 : All data of an `EBML Document` following the `EBML Header`.

-`Variable Size Integer`:
+`Variable-Size Integer`:
 : A compact variable-length binary value that defines its own length.

 `VINT`:
-: Also known as `Variable Size Integer`.
+: Also known as `Variable-Size Integer`.

 `EBML Element`:
 : A foundation block of data that contains three parts: an `Element ID`, an `Element Data Size`, and `Element Data`.

 `Element ID`:
-: A binary value, encoded as a `Variable Size Integer`, used to uniquely identify a defined `EBML Element` within a specific `EBML Schema`.
+: A binary value, encoded as a `Variable-Size Integer`, used to uniquely identify a defined `EBML Element` within a specific `EBML Schema`.

 `Element Data Size`:
-: An expression, encoded as a `Variable Size Integer`, of the length in octets of `Element Data`.
+: An expression, encoded as a `Variable-Size Integer`, of the length in octets of `Element Data`.

 `VINTMAX`: